fedebotu/Green-Planet-Transformers-3/README.md

 ### Obtain FourCastNet prediction data

-Given that real time data in this format is not easily available and would require access to real-time meteorological data from the globe, we use predictions from historical data located under [`data`](/data/) for ease of use:
+Given that real time data in this format is not easily available and would require access to real-time meteorological data from the globe, we use predictions from historical data located under [`data/era5`](/data/) for ease of use:
-- `sample.h5`: ~80 MB, contains all weather variables for the globe in one time slice
+- `sample.h5`: ~80 MB, contains all weather variables for the globe in one time slice (provided in Repo)
 - `single_week.h5`: ~2.4 GB, contains all weather variables for the globe for one week to [[download here](https://drive.google.com/file/d/1vbR1O3Zf1fWDazs8r5n-Uoa31OLeIKeS/view?usp=sharing)]

 > Note that when deployed in real time, the model needs to be run only once every 6 hours.
 We save inference predictions and then query them in our app, as in the files above to greatly speed up the pipeline!